cimentadaj/DIGCLASS/README.md

 ## Funding

 This project has been funded through the European Commission’s JRC Centre for Advanced Studies and the project Social Classes in the Digital Age (DIGCLASS): [https://joint-research-centre.ec.europa.eu/tools-and-laboratories/centre-advanced-studies/digclass_en](https://joint-research-centre.ec.europa.eu/tools-and-laboratories/centre-advanced-studies/digclass_en)

+3. @SMALLENBROEK Oscar I understand the concern of not being able to use these functions if it doesn't match exactly the number of digits.
+I've come up with a solution to this problem.
+The functions would translate any digits that the user passes returning whatever it finds.
+However, this means we need to remove the internal check for the number of digits.
+This check simply makes sure that for a given function (isco88_to_isco68, for example) the input should be 4-digits.
+If it's not, it fails.
+If you all agree, I'll remove that check and adapt it to translate any number of codes.
+4. @SMALLENBROEK Oscar noted about the Wright point that the code should not fail if it's set to 'simple'.
+I'll update it.
+6. I'll look into the docs from the ORDC class to see if there's an easy way to build it.